cockroachdb/docs/v2.2/change-data-capture.md

 ## Enable rangefeeds to reduce latency

-<span class="version-tag">New in v2.2:</span> By default, changefeeds collect changes by periodically sending a request for any recent changes.
-However, you now have the option to connect a long-lived request (i.e., a rangefeed), which pushes changes as they happen.
-This reduces the latency of row changes as well as transaction restarts on tables being watched by a changefeed for some workloads.
+<span class="version-tag">New in v2.2:</span> Previously created changefeeds collect changes by periodically sending a request for any recent changes.
+Newly created changefeeds now behave differently: they connect a long-lived request (i.e., a rangefeed), which pushes changes as they happen.
+This reduces the latency of row changes, as well as reduces transaction restarts on tables being watched by a changefeed for some workloads.

-Rangefeeds are disabled by default because they currently have a small performance cost, whether or not the rangefeed is being using in a changefeed.
 To enable rangefeeds, set the `kv.rangefeed.enabled` [cluster setting](cluster-settings.html) to `true`.
+Any created changefeed will error until this setting is enabled.
+Note that enabling rangefeeds currently has a small performance cost, whether or not the rangefeed is being using in a changefeed.

-Rangefeeds also require the `changefeed.push.enabled` [cluster setting](cluster-settings.html) to be `true`.
-This is the default, so no change is necessary to enable rangefeeds.
-To revert back to the previous behavior, set this setting to `false`.
-Note that this setting will be removed in a future release, so if you have to use the fallback, please [file a Github issue](file-an-issue.html).
+If you are experiencing an issue, you can revert back to the previous behavior by setting `changefeed.push.enabled` to `false`.
+Note that this setting will be removed in a future release; if you have to use the fallback, please [file a Github issue](file-an-issue.html).

-The `kv.closed_timestamp.target_duration` [cluster setting](cluster-settings.html) can be used when rangefeeds are enabled.
-Resolved timestamps will always be behind by at least this setting's duration; however, decreasing the duration leads to more transaction restarts in your cluster, which can affect performance.

 {{site.data.alerts.callout_info}}
 To enable rangefeeds for an existing changefeed, you must also restart the changefeed.
 For an enterprise changefeed, [pause](#pause) and [resume](#resume) the changefeed.
 For a core changefeed, cut the connection (**CTRL+C**) and reconnect using the `cursor` option.
 {{site.data.alerts.end}}

+The `kv.closed_timestamp.target_duration` [cluster setting](cluster-settings.html) can be used with push changefeeds.
+Resolved timestamps will always be behind by at least this setting's duration; however, decreasing the duration leads to more transaction restarts in your cluster, which can affect performance.

 ## Configure a changefeed (Core)